 In addition to being the registered agent for the works of William Samuel, she is the owner and mentor of the Woodsong Center for Self-Discovery located in Ojai, California.
 The Center hosts gatherings for readings and group discussions based on William’s message.
 Sandy is also the proprietor of Celestial Song Mystical Emporium a popular gift shop and gallery located in Ojai, CA.

-Sandy is an accomplished artist and writer, currently writing a book, which she says “is simply a joyful expression of my love for Life and the the Living Unbound Beauty and Peace that has found me.”
+Sandy is an accomplished artist and writer, currently writing a book, which she says “is simply a joyful expression of my love for Life and the Living Unbound Beauty and Peace that has found me.”
 The book, currently untitled, is scheduled to be published in the Spring of 2015.
-You can find more of her art and writings at her website woodsongjournals.com.
+You can find more of her art and writings on her website woodsongjournals.com.

 Email Sandy at: firstname.lastname@example.org